When Meat Eaters Become Vegans: An Introduction to Veganism in "Veganuary"

 What do vegans eat?

-What vegans can eat:
+These can vegans eat:

 - Fruits and vegetables

-- Beans, lentils and peas
+- Beans, lentils, and peas

 - Nuts and seeds

-- Bread, rice, pasta
+- Bread, rice, and pasta

 - Vegetable oils

-- Beef, pork, lamb, other red meats.
+- Beef, pork, lamb, and other red meat

-- Chicken, duck and other poultry.
+- Chicken, duck, and other poultry

-- Egg
+- Eggs

 - Honey

-For public health
+For health

 For the environment

-A personal challenge
+As a personal challenge

 Vitamin B12